ketankk/TrackAll/README.md

 # TrackAll
 Courier Tracking
-You can track your couriers from 200+ Courier companieson single place.
+You can track your couriers from 200+ Courier companies at single place.
 Install it on PlayStore https://play.google.com/store/apps/details?id=in.kuari.trackall&hl=en